Holy cow... people really believe this stuff?

 - It's just a phase.

 Okay.
 We are not recruiting straight women.
-Most dyed-in-the wool lesbians aren't interested in dealing with the upheaval of a woman who is just coming out.
+Most dyed-in-the-wool lesbians aren't interested in dealing with the upheaval of a woman who is just coming out.
 It is really, really messy business to come out.
 It has to be done, but most of us are not out recruiting newbie lesbians.
-The toaster-oven payment plan created by Ellen is just not that great an incentive.
-Most of us only need one toaster anyway.

-Mary Gorham Malia - www.gaygirldatingcoach.com.
 Are you ready to jump into the lesbian dating world?
-Get access to my free three video series on Lesbian Game Changers.
+Visit my website.